 Saurian architecture consists of shekuls, large structure woven from trees and vines and plastered with a paste made from moss and mud.
 These structures, often built next to bodies of water, have two doors - one that opens at ground level and one that opens underwater.

 Saurian technology is slightly lower than average.
-Saurian have not yet developed advanced metallurgical processes.
-They can work with brass and bronze, but can only work iron at a simple level.
-The favorite saurian weapon is the athalas, a heavy seven foot shaft of wood tipped on either end with a broad triangular blade made of bone, stone or occasionally iron.
+Saurian have not yet developed advanced metallurgical processes and lack the metal working skills of other races.
+They tend to use bone and shell and volcanic glass for sharp cutting tools and weapons rather than metal.
+The favorite saurian weapon is the athalas, a heavy seven foot shaft of wood tipped on either end with a broad triangular blade made of bone, stone or occasionally metal.
+Usually, whenever saurians do have metal weapons or armor, it has been taken from a fallen enemy or acquired through trade.

 Saurian armor is typically constructed of leather, wood and twine.
 Small "scales" of hardwood and sewn with resin-soaked twine onto a backing of hardened leather.